 Being in the UK we get shows after the US and have to put up with weeks and weeks of promos.
 It’s frustrating.
 You can’t stick your fingers in your ears and go ‘La La La!’ to get the internet to shut up.
 It isn’t going to listen.
 So you’ll also find reviews for those who, like me, don’t rush to the cinema every week to see the latest movies.
 I mean, maybe back in the day I might have gone weekly but even then we only watched one movie.
 Pretty sure it was cheaper too and you got refills on your drink.

-I want horror movies to make me jump; not the person sitting next to me -but I don’t scare easily.
+I want horror movies to give me nightmares; not the person next to me -but I don’t scare easily.

 I swear I’m not a crazy scientist

-Since then I’ve written three horror novels under that pen name and a ridiculous amount of informative and fun blog posts, reviews, and roundups.
-You’ll note that the site has a slight western feel to it & that’s because I grew up reading second hand westerns I’d found whilst out with my grandparents.
+Since then I’ve written several horror novels under that pen name and a ridiculous amount of informative and fun blog posts, reviews, and roundups.
+You’ll note that the site has a slight western feel to it & that’s because I grew up reading second-hand westerns I’d found whilst out with my grandparents.
 I love westerns almost as much as horror and when the two are combined well, I’m in my happy place.

 Get my most recent K.T.
-McQueen novel from Amazon
+McQueen novels from Amazon

 Give in to Your Dark Side